Estuary

 Cons

-• High Latency: While Airbyte has CDC source connectors mostly built on Debezium (except for a new Postgres CDC connector), and also has Kafka and Kinesis source connectors, everything is loaded in intervals of 5 minutes or more with the open source version.
+• High Latency: While Airbyte has CDC source connectors mostly built on Debezium (except for a new Postgres CDC connector), and a Kafka source connector, everything is loaded in intervals of 5 minutes or more with the open source version.
 Airbyte Cloud is much worse.
 It only supports 1+ hour intervals and one source connector at a time.
 There is no staging or storage, so if something goes wrong with either source or target the pipeline stops.

 Also, Airbyte is pulling from source connectors in batch intervals.
 When using CDC, this can put a load on the source databases.
 In addition, because all Airbyte CDC connectors (other than the new Postgres connector) use Debezium, it is not exactly-once, but at-least-once guaranteed delivery.
 Latency is also made worse with batch ELT because you need to wait for loads and transforms in the target data warehouse.